 As he looked around, he began to feel satisfied with his plans.
 There was no place for errors in the way he worked.
 A hard task master, he expected perfection in most if not everything that he did.
 And today he had done everything by himself.
-Deepali, the beautiful secretary was not there to be of additional help.
-But what good is beauty or anything for that matter if one cannot use it to its fullest.
-He had learnt very early in life not to be wasteful.
+Deepali, the beautiful secretary was a great help.
+What good is beauty or anything for that matter if one cannot use it to its fullest, he thought?
+He had learned very early in life to not be wasteful.
 Two chapattis had to be shared amongst the three brothers, appa and amma.

 Amma said if we tear the chappatis and boil it in milk or water with a bit of sugar, then that made a wholesome meal.
-They called it optimum utilization.
+They called it optimum utilisation.

 The marketing team had done its job well.
 With a fee of Rs 1 lakh excluding the monthly tuition and development charges, it was a good business plan.
 The people with deep pockets, or shall I say nouveau riche, were easy to fool.
 They were always attracted to anything with a foreign sounding name.
 Creche wouldn’t do; he had to use something more foreign sounding.
 A Google search led to the name of Prashanth’s new nursery; Enfante Pipienere.
 Superb!

 That was it.
-Another Google search of the pronunciation made it sound even more posh.
-He would have to make sure the three staff members were able get the pronunciation right.
-Twenty six pre-schoolers had sought admissions, 19 boys and six girls.
+Another Google search of the pronunciation made it sound even posher.
+He would have to make sure the three staff members were able to get the pronunciation right.
+Twenty-six pre-schoolers had sought admissions, 19 boys and six girls.
 19 little cowboys and six lipstick girls.
 Prashanth loved kids, a lot.

-Difficulty arises when the perpetrator is someone older and in a position of authority like a grandparent, older uncle or a person who has some standing in society.
+A difficulty arises when the perpetrator is someone older and in a position of authority like a grandparent, older uncle or a person who has some standing in society.
 Another difficulty also arises with the child.
-A paedophile on most occasions is an amiable person who wins the confidence of the parents and most importantly the child with bribes of sweets and toys.
+A pedophile on most occasions is an amiable person who wins the confidence of the parents and most importantly the child with bribes of sweets and toys.

-Given the high standard of living and our rapidly rising aspirations for us and our children, the culture of both parents working is rapidly gaining popularity.
+Given the high standard of living and our rapidly rising aspirations for us and our children, both the parents are forced to engage in gainful employment.
 This often forces parents to leave their children in the care of maids or relatives.
 Exercise extra caution if you happen to be placed in such an unavoidable situation.
-Make sure you are extremely sure about the person you leave your children with in the daytime also the person who shares the bed with them at night.
+Make sure you are extremely sure about the person you leave your children with in the daytime.
+The person who shares the bed with them at night should also be extremely trustworthy.
 Installing close circuit cameras in the house would help.

-According to National Crime Records Bureau, the number of overall crimes against children in 2013 stood at staggering 58224, constituting 13.2 % of India’s total children population.
-Most unsafe state for children was Uttar Pradesh, while Madhya Pradesh, Maharshtra and Delhi were not far behind.
+According to the National Crime Records Bureau, the number of overall crimes against children in 2013 stood at staggering 58224, constituting 13.2 % of India’s total children population.
+Most unsafe states for children were Uttar Pradesh, while Madhya Pradesh, Maharashtra, and Delhi were not far behind.
 These were reported incidents.
-In many cases, crimes against children are not reported because of host of reasons (perceived shame in society or the perpetrators are simply too powerful).
+In many cases, crimes against children are not reported because of a host of reasons (perceived shame in society or the perpetrators are simply too powerful).

-Prashanth’s story here may be imaginary, but it’s only to highlight a fact that paedophiles can go to any length to satisfy their deviant desires involving children.
+Prashanth’s story here may be imaginary, but it’s only to highlight the fact that pedophiles can go to any length to satisfy their deviant desires involving children.
 Unfortunately, there’s no one-stop solution to stop the sexual harassment of children.
-But as parents we are dutifully bound to take utmost care to create a safe environment for our most prized possessions i.e. ours little angels.
+But as parents, we are dutifully bound to take utmost care to create a safe environment for our most prized possessions i.e. our little angels.

-The author is a clinical psychologist and has worked extensively on psychiatric disorders.
+(The author is trying to highlight the danger of pedophilia through this fictional work.
+The author is a clinical psychologist and has worked extensively on psychiatric disorders.)